amt-unknown/MS2-MERN-Stack-Group-Project/README.md

 The main page will contain job postings, job fairs, etc., created by users visible to those inside there network and a few steps out (That is connections of connections).
 This could be extended to a basic user profile page with their connections, as well as, their postings in some given order.

+The sites has been configured to use Postgres and will be using React and Bootstrap.